-Native to China, Japan and Korea, the tree’s original name is ‘Sekiyama,’ but it is rarely found under this name.
+Native to China, Japan, and Korea, the tree’s original name is ‘Sekiyama,’ but it is rarely found under this name.
 Kwanzan (also known as Kanzan or Japanese flowering cherry) cherries were first donated by the Japanese people in 1912 along with 12 other varieties of flowering cherry.

-Considered to be one of the most ornamental of the flowering cherries, the cherry tree grows to around 25- to 30-feet tall with an overall lovely vase shape.
-The deep pink, double blossoms bloom in clusters of 2-5 in April, just prior to leaf emergence.
-The tree has dark green, serrated, 5-inch long leaves.
+Considered to be one of the most ornamental of the flowering cherries, the cherry tree grows to around 25 to 30 feet (8-10 m.) tall with an overall lovely vase shape.
+The deep pink, double blossoms bloom in clusters of two to five in April, just prior to leaf emergence.
+The tree has dark green, serrated, 5 inch (13 cm.) long leaves.
 In the fall, this foliage changes from yellow to an orange/bronze tone.

 How to Grow Kwanzan Cherries

-Kwanzan cherries are adaptable and can be found thriving along sidewalks, roadways and even as container plantings.
+Kwanzan cherries are adaptable and can be found thriving along sidewalks, roadways, and even as container plantings.
 You can also try your hand at growing a Kwanzan cherry tree as a bonsai.
-The biggest downside to growing this cherry ornamental is its limited lifespan; the tree doesn’t exceed 15-25 years.
+The biggest downside to growing this cherry ornamental is its limited lifespan; the tree doesn’t exceed 15 to 25 years.
 That said, its stunning beauty and minimal care make it well worth planting.

-Kwanzan cherries can be grown in USDA hardiness zones 5-9 and should be planted in an area that receives full sun for at least 6 hours per day.
-The tree tolerates acidic, alkaline, loamy, sandy and both well-draining to wet soils.
+Kwanzan cherries can be grown in USDA hardiness zones 5 through 9 and should be planted in an area that receives full sun for at least six hours per day.
+The tree tolerates acidic, alkaline, loamy, sandy, and both well-draining to wet soils.
 It prefers regular irrigation, although it is somewhat drought tolerant once established.
 Kwanzan cherries will also tolerate summer heat and humidity.